microsoft/MLontheEdgeCodeProject/README.md

 ```bash
 docker run --device=/dev/vcsm --device=/dev/vchiq --env-file env.list amlonedge/dockeronedge:latest
 ```
 4. Once this command is ran, the project must check and update various files as neccesary.
-After about 30 seconds of setting up, the project is run continously.
+After about 30 seconds of setting up, the project is run continuously.
 Afterwards, predictions, images and video are set to the given Azure Blob Storage Account.

 ## **Do It Yourself**
 ***Necessary Python Packages***